Help shape the use of genomic information in adult population healthcare

 4. Optionally, provide your contact details to be invited to a follow-up online workshop about genomics (you would be compensated for your time)

-The main survey asks you to:
+The survey asks you about:

 • Your current familiarity with genomics and genetic testing